 Change of Address.
-If you are released from immigration custody while your immigration case is still ongoing, you must give the court a good address where you can receive mail in the United States.
-If you move or change your address, you are required to notify the Immigration Court within 5 business days of moving.
+If you move, you have five calendar days to notify the Court, in writing, of your new address.
 This is important because all notifications from the Court will come by mail-if we don't have your current address, you might miss a hearing date.
 In the courtroom is a blue piece of paper, which we call a Form E-33.
 [Holds up a blank E-33 to the camera.]
 Use this form to notify the court of a new address.
+If you have already moved, please complete two copies today-one for the court and one for the government.
+If you will move soon, please take two copies with you today.
 Remember to mail two copies-one to the court and one to the Department of Homeland Security.

 Attending Future Hearings.
 You also have an obligation to attend all future hearings.
 If you fail to appear at any future hearings in your case you could be ordered removed in your absence.
 You will then be ineligible for 10 years for the following forms of relief including: cancellation of removal, change or adjustment of your status, registry or voluntary departure.
-If you are released from custody and fail to attend your hearing because you did not notify us of your correct mailing address and you do not receive your hearing notice, your absence will not be excused.